 Supplies needed to make a felt garland

-- felt: I’m always drooling over the gorgeous colors of felt from this Etsy shop, but Hobby Lobby also has some good options
+- felt: from any craft store, really, but Hobby Lobby also has some good options

 - fine Sharpie, metallic Sharpie for dark colors of felt, or disappearing ink fabric pen